Seal of Dane County County of Dane

 To achieve our 2030 goal Dane County will further reduce remaining emissions so that the emissions are equal to or less than the total annual emissions sequestered via the County’s land operations.
 The graph below shows remaining emissions by source.

-2024 Dane County Facility & Fleet Emissions by Source (MTCO2e)
+Estimated 2025 Dane County Building & Vehicle Emissions by Source (MTCO2e)

 Carbon Sequestration